Measurement of the properties of Higgs boson production at $\sqrt{s} = 13$ TeV in the $H\to\gamma\gamma$ channel using $139$ fb$^{-1}$ of $pp$ collision data with the ATLAS experiment: Data and simulation samples

 The production of $V\gamma\gamma$ events was simulated with the \Sherpa[2.2.4]~\cite{Bothmann:2019yzt} generator.
 QCD LO-accurate matrix elements for up to one additional parton emission were matched and merged with the \Sherpa\ parton shower based on the Catani--Seymour dipole factorization~\cite{Gleisberg:2008fv,Schumann:2007mg} using the MEPS@LO prescription~\cite{Hoeche:2011fd,Hoeche:2012yf,Catani:2001cc,Hoeche:2009rj}.
 Samples were generated using the same PDF set and parton-shower parameters as the \gamgam\ sample.
 The production of $t\bar{t}\gamma\gamma$\ events was modelled using the \MGNLO[2.3.3] generator at LO with the \NNPDF[2.3lo]~\cite{Ball:2012cx} PDF.
 The parton-showering and underlying-event simulation were performed using \PYTHIA[8.2].

 The effect of multiple interactions in the same and neighbouring bunch crossings (pile-up) was modelled by overlaying the original hard-scattering event with simulated inelastic proton--proton ($pp$) events generated with \PYTHIA[8.1] using the \NNPDF[2.3lo] PDF set and the A3 tune~\cite{ATL-PHYS-PUB-2016-017}.
 The generated signal and background events were passed through a simulation of the ATLAS detector~\cite{SOFT-2010-01} using the~\GEANT~toolkit~\cite{Agostinelli:2002hh}.
-The only exception is the prompt diphoton sample, where the generated events were processed using a fast simulation of the ATLAS detector~\cite{ATL-PHYS-PUB-2010-013} , where the full simulation of the calorimeter is replaced with a parameterization of the calorimeter response.
+The only exception is the prompt diphoton sample: due to the large size of the sample, the generated events were instead processed using a fast simulation of the ATLAS detector~\cite{ATL-PHYS-PUB-2010-013} where the full simulation of the calorimeter is replaced with a parameterization of the calorimeter response.

 A summary of the simulated signal and background samples is shown in Table~\ref{tab:mc_table}.